Modern or Primitive?

 Modern ferro-concrete design to some degree rendered space shyness “retrogressive” in the last century, but perennial usage of biomorphic, tactile and perceptual forms which rely on high-tensile materials persists.
 (Figs. 523, 5-24.
 5-25) Whether this suggests a self-conscious embracing of “primitive” values, or beginning of a “modern Renaissance,” only historians will ultimately be able to determine.

 The impact of ferro-concrete (also known as reinforced concrete) on Modern architectural forms has been profound (as we shall see in Part 3 of this Chapter: “How Is a Building Like a Statue? which discusses “ponderation.”)
-Corbusier challanged our notion that “walls hold up the roof” in his revolutionary church at Ronchamp in France (Fig. 5-27, above), where a sail-like ferro-concrete roof trumps the daring stone vaults of Medieval cathedrals by “floating above” the pierced walls as though not requiring their support.
-(Fig. 5-28, below) Creating a “primitive” grotto-like atmosphere within, the chapel also has a pulpit on an exterior wall, permitting services both inside and outside for faithful on the pilgrimage road.
+Corbusier challanged our notion that “walls hold up the roof” in his revolutionary church at Ronchamp in France (Fig. 5-27), where a sail-like ferro-concrete roof trumps the daring stone vaults of Medieval cathedrals by “floating above” the pierced walls as though not requiring their support.
+(Fig. 5-28) Creating a “primitive” grotto-like atmosphere within, the chapel also has a pulpit on an exterior wall, permitting services both inside and outside for faithful on the pilgrimage road.
 Perhaps Corbusier’s extensive work at Chandigarh in India sensitized him to the power of organic flow from interior to exterior.

 Perceptual qualities of PreColumbian imagination enliven pottery figures of Seated Female (Fig. 5-32, from Nayarit) and Pottery Whistle (Fig. 5-33), with affinity to 20th-cen.
-Unborn Child (Fig. 534, Bronze) by Gustav Vigeland (Oslo, Norway).
+Unborn Child (Fig. 5-34, Bronze) by Gustav Vigeland (Oslo, Norway).

 Pottery designs evidence "primitive" trait of "space shyness:" Top to bottom (Fig. 5-2) Minoan/ 1,700 BC; (Fig. 5-3) Susa/ 3,000 BC; (Fig. 5-4) Zuni Pueblo/ 1875 AD; (Fig. 5-5) Greek, Black-Figured Crater/ 530-520 BC.
 Each employs "devices" to fill voids between descriptive forms.

-Australian aboriginal painting (Fig. 5-7/ top) and Picasso's Girl Looking in a Mirror (Fig. 5-8, 1932) reflect common attribute of "space-shyness."
+Australian aboriginal painting (Fig. 5-7, top) and Picasso's Girl Looking in a Mirror (Fig. 5-8, 1932, above) reflect common attribute of "space-shyness."

-Walls link parts of organic whole in W. African compound (Fig. 5-21, above) with "biomorphism" akin to Henry Moore's Internal-External Forms (Fig. 5-22, bronze/ 1953-54) shown at right.
+Walls link parts of organic whole in W. African compound (Fig. 5-21, above) with "biomorphism" akin to Henry Moore's Internal-External Forms (Fig. 5-22, bronze/ 1953-54,top).

 "Primitive" tactile aesthetic embedded in Taos, N.M.
 Pueblo adobe ovens and structures (Fig. 5-13, top) also informs contemporary wood-carving, Mother and Child at Play, by Chaim Gross (Fig. 5-14, right/ 1927) and Family (Fig, 5-15), a stone-carving by Gustav Vigeland ( 20th cen.)
 All share broad perceptual geometry and minimal interest in conceptualization of discrete parts.

-Geometry replaces anatomy in 20th cen. figures of Moore (Fig. 5-17, top) and Raemisch (5-18, right), as in "Archaic" Greek figure of Athena (5-19, top right, 500 B.C.) and early-Gothic image from Chartres Cathedral (5-20, below/1150 A.D.)
+Geometry replaces anatomy in 20th cen. figures of Moore (Fig. 5-17, top) and Raemisch (5-18, right), as in "Archaic" Greek figure of Athena (5-19, top right, 500 B.C.) and early-Gothic image from Chartres Cathedral (5-20, above, 1150 A.D.)